kinturkt/IMS-Project/README.md

 # IMS
-IMS means Inventory Management System
+IMS means Inventory Management System.
+This is my assignment on IMS to Elite Techno Groups.